 Any plates that contain offensive language are out, mostly out of fear of offending someone.
 Words like ASS, B**CH, F**K, or anything considered a swear word would be banned for all time.

 Political, religious or racial specific plates are also banned.
 Some prohibited places include ’15 LAM,’ ‘JE55 US,’ ‘AD13 CTS,’ and,‘OS55 AMA,’ are prohibited, but anything that has political connections like “EU16 GON,” or “EU16 OUT,” and anything with “BNP” or anything that could be seen as anti one political party or the other won’t be allowed.

 This is because they don’t want to stir up unnecessary violence, or unintentionally cause someone to damage a vehicle.
-You can find number plates on this site that aren’t offensive.

 Numbers to Hide Offensive Language

 Any number that’s four or five long aren’t allowed, like FA**RTY, B**UMS, or CR**APS, won’t be acceptable anytime soon, and anything that contains 68 as of 2018 as it was used to connect swear words like ‘OR68ASM’ or ‘BA68TRD.’
 The same was done with 18 for the same reason.
 Even though these plates don’t specifically say a bad word, it’s indication is so close it might as well be it.

 A spokeswoman from the DVLA had this to say about the numbers: “There’s nothing scientific about it, it’s all done by taste, and if some slip through and we get a complaint, we take the feedback on board.”

 Although the DVLA doesn’t ever release a whole list of banned plates, they do release a list every single six months up to a year.
 A continuing trend it putting the year in between offensive language, so every year the DVLA bans the years’ number specifically for this reason.